|2016 Annual Meeting of the

 Bernard Comrie (University of California Santa Barbara) (reporting on joint work with Raoul Zamponi, Macerata)

 Paul Smolensky (Johns Hopkins University)

 This workshop will be held in conjunction with Paul Smolensky's Linguistics Association Lecture on Friday 9 September 2016.

 There will be a Language Tutorial on Jaminjung/Ngaliwurru, given by Eva Schultze-Berndt (Manchester University) on Wednesday 7 and Thursday 8 September 2016.

-The LAGB Education Committee will hold a two-hour session entitled Communicating with Other Worlds: Formal Linguistic Second Language Acquisition and Language Teaching.
-Further details will be available on the LAGB Education Committee website.
+The LAGB Education Committee will hold a two-hour session entitled Communicating with Other Worlds: Formal Linguistic Second Language Acquisition and Language Teaching, chaired by Eva Eppler (Roehampton University).